Milnesium alpigenum: Genus-specific morphology

-There are a very limited amount of unique possible morphological traits within the Milnesium genus with all other traits being common with the greater phylum (See Tardigrade Morphology).
+There are a very limited amount of unique possible morphological traits within the Milnesium genus with all other traits being common with the greater phylum.
 The Milnesium specific traits that M. alpigenum possess are as follows: a (3-3)(3-3) claw configuration, the absence of any claw configuration changes as the individual moves to adulthood, a (4+2) peribuccal lamellae body shape, the absence of dorsal cuticle sculpturing, the absence of pseudoplates, a parthenogenesis reproductive mode and (Although not directly morphological) a Palaearctic zoogeographic origin.
-All of these traits including zoogeographic origin are shared by Milnesium tardigradum except M. Tardigradum has a (2-3)(3-2) claw configuration and the claw configuration changes as M. tardigradum moves to adulthood.
+All of these traits including zoogeographic origin are shared by M. tardigradum, except that M. tardigradum has a (2-3)(3-2) claw configuration and the claw configuration changes as it transitions to adulthood.

 Habitat

 Milnesium alpigenum are found in the Palaearctic realm (Upper Eurasia).
-They are found in the same ecological area as Milnesium tardigradum and most other Tardigrada species which is aquatic environments such as marine, coastal and terrestrial areas.
+They are found in the same ecological area as M. tardigradum and most other Tardigrada species which is aquatic environments such as marine, coastal and terrestrial areas.
 In fact, tardigrades are so resilient, populous and varied that an individual will likely consume tens of different species of tardigrade possibly including M. alpigenum in a bottle of spring water.

 Reproduction

 Reproductive method

-Similarly to almost all Tardigrades, Milnesium alpigenum reproduces both sexually and asexually via parthenogenesis, they do this for reasons similar to those of other asexual organisms like Aphids or Sea Stars.
+Similarly to almost all tardigrades, Milnesium alpigenum reproduces both sexually and asexually via parthenogenesis, they do this for reasons similar to those of other asexual organisms like Aphids or Sea Stars.
 They reproduce asexually to take advantage of resource lucrative environments, as well as to take advantage of limited courting opportunities.
 Whereas they also (like many organisms that asexually reproduce) reproduce sexually in addition.
 This allows for M. alpigenum to conquer unreliable/unfamiliar environments by increasing genetic diversity giving higher chances for advantageous traits and thus inter-generational survival.

 Reproductive cycle

 During sexual reproduction the female lays at most 12 eggs as it sheds it skin, the eggs are then left in the cuticle.
 Following this, the eggs are then fertilized externally in the cuticle.
 These take around five to sixteen days to hatch.
 The hatched larvae undergo various moulting stages that allow them to incrementally reach adulthood.
 The length of these moulting stages is dependent on the individual's nutrition levels.
 Finally, once the larvae finish these stages it conducts its final growth moulting phase called ecdysis.
 After this, the individual has reached reproductive maturity.
 All tardigrades including M. alpigenum implement the "R" reproductive strategy of having many offspring with little to no investment in growth.
-The reproductive cycle and nature of M. alpigenum is almost identical to the likes of Milnesium tardigradum.
+The reproductive cycle and nature of M. alpigenum is almost identical to the likes of M. tardigradum.